patching...

 During the NYPD’s first gun buyback of the year, Police Commissioner Kelly said murders in the borough fell below 200 in 2011.

-Over 100 firearms were surrendered to the NYPD during the year’s first gun buy-back program at the Bedford Central Presbyterian Church in Crown Heights on Saturday.
+Over 100 firearms were surrendered to the NYPD during at the Bedford Central Presbyterian Church in Crown Heights on Saturday.

 Brooklyn residents turned over a total of 108 guns at the church, located on Nostrand Avenue and Dean Street.
 Of the guns, 61 were revolvers, 29 were semi-automatics, three were rifles, two were shotguns and 13 were other kinds of firearms.
 Seven were loaded.